What is Customer Intelligence and how to better your company's value.

-As Johnson, our visionary technical co-founder, has mentioned in “What is Qualitative Intelligence?” there is a vast difference between what qualitative and quantitative data is.
-The importance is the significant relationship between the insights and value that can be derived from each type and when one is able to find the correlation between the two, “it’s like adding color to a black and white painting.” - described by multiple customers from different organizations.
-To begin delivering Qualitative Intelligence, we are focusing on what we know best and what we believe to be one of the factors to successful, customer-centric organizations is the intelligence derived from all customer interactions.
+Johnson, our visionary technical co-founder, has mentioned in the blog, What is Qualitative Intelligence? there is a vast difference between qualitative and quantitative data.
+The important thing is the significant relationship between the insights and values that can be derived from each type of data, and when one can find the correlation between the two, “it’s like adding color to a black and white painting.” - described by multiple customers from different organizations.
+To begin delivering Qualitative Intelligence, we focus on what we know best and what we believe to be one of the factors to successful, customer-centric organizations is the intelligence derived from all customer interactions.
 Not just tickets, phone calls, NPS, feedback forms, or churn without explanations - but every data point in aggregate.
 We pair this complete data set with grounded theory frameworks to eliminate as many biases as possible and guided analysis to produce the most explanatory story behind the numbers that customer-facing teams can use to replicate, stop, or dive deeper into.